Butch Miller enters 2022 race for lieutenant governor

 Several Democrats have emerged to run for the second-highest position in state government, including state Reps.
 Erick Allen of Smyrna and Derrick Jackson of Tyrone.

-The only other Republican candidate for lieutenant governor thus far is GOP activist Jeanne Seaver of Savannah.
+The only other Republican candidate in the race for lieutenant governor thus far is GOP activist Jeanne Seaver of Savannah.

 (0) comments